plotly/documentation/Styles.md

 The scss and jekyll instance have been separated to allow for faster updates to the scss independent of the markup.

-### usage
+### Usage

-Once the repo has been cloned successfully (see Contributing.md), run `$ npm install` to install gulp and the necessary dependencies.
+Once the repo has been cloned successfully (see [Contributing.md](https://github.com/plotly/documentation/blob/source-design-merge/Contributing.md)), run `$ npm install` to install gulp and the necessary dependencies.

 Generally it's best to work with two instances of terminal, one to use for anything related to `$ jekyll` and then another to keep the `$ gulp` task running.